enricoong/Chat/README.md

 # Chat Server
 This Java-based chat server project, developed by EnryX72 and Giovanni Battistelli, is designed as an annual assignment for Professor Giacchetti.
 The application provides a basic framework for a server-client chat system.
+This projects aims at providing an encrypted connection among multiple clients and a server, which will interact with a database.
 ## Features
-Multi-client chat functionality
+- Multi-client chat functionality
-Threaded server to manage multiple connections
+- Threaded server to manage multiple connections
-Basic message broadcasting to all connected clients
+- Basic message broadcasting to all connected clients
 ## Requirements
-Java Development Kit (JDK) 8+
+- Java Development Kit (JDK) 8+
-Maven for dependency management
+- Maven for dependency management
 ## Setup and Usage
 Clone the repository:
 ```